oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    for the use case at hand.
 This decision MUST NOT be based on whether a Key Binding JWT is provided by the Holder or not.
 Refer to (#key_binding_security) for details.
+2. If Key Binding is required and the Holder has provided an SD-JWT, the Verifier MUST reject the presentation.
+2. If the Holder has provided a Fnord, parse it into an SD-JWT and a Key Binding JWT.
-2. Process the SD-JWT as defined in (#sd_jwt_verification).
+3. Process the SD-JWT as defined in (#sd_jwt_verification).
-3. If Key Binding is required:
+4. If Key Binding is required:
     1. If Key Binding is provided by means not defined in this specification, verify the Key Binding according to the method used.
     2. Otherwise, verify the Key Binding JWT as follows:
-        1. If a Key Binding JWT is not provided, the Verifier MUST reject the Presentation.
-        2. Determine the public key for the Holder from the SD-JWT.
+        1. Determine the public key for the Holder from the SD-JWT.
-        3. Ensure that a signing algorithm was used that was deemed secure for the application.
+        2. Ensure that a signing algorithm was used that was deemed secure for the application.
 Refer to [@RFC8725], Sections 3.1 and 3.2 for details.
 The `none` algorithm MUST NOT be accepted.
-        4. Validate the signature over the Key Binding JWT.
+        3. Validate the signature over the Key Binding JWT.
-        5. Check that the `typ` of the Key Binding JWT is `kb+jwt`.
+        4. Check that the `typ` of the Key Binding JWT is `kb+jwt`.
-        6. Check that the creation time of the Key Binding JWT, as determined by the `iat` claim, is within an acceptable window.
+        5. Check that the creation time of the Key Binding JWT, as determined by the `iat` claim, is within an acceptable window.
-        7. Determine that the Key Binding JWT is bound to the current transaction and was created for this Verifier (replay protection) by validating `nonce` and `aud` claims.
+        6. Determine that the Key Binding JWT is bound to the current transaction and was created for this Verifier (replay protection) by validating `nonce` and `aud` claims.
-        8. Calculate the digest over the Issuer-signed JWT and Disclosures as defined in (#integrity-protection-of-the-presentation) and verify that it matches the value of the `sd_hash` claim in the Key Binding JWT.
+        7. Calculate the digest over the SD-JWT as defined in (#binding-to-an-sd-jwt) and verify that it matches the value of the `sd_hash` claim in the Key Binding JWT.
-        9. Check that the Key Binding JWT is valid in all other respects, per [@!RFC7519] and [@!RFC8725].
+        8. Check that the Key Binding JWT is valid in all other respects, per [@!RFC7519] and [@!RFC8725].

-If any step fails, the Presentation is not valid and processing MUST be aborted.
+If any step fails, the presentation is not valid and processing MUST be aborted.

 Otherwise, the processed SD-JWT payload can be passed to the application to be used for the intended purpose.